ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 Very experimental.
 Typechecking currently only happens when getting or setting a key in a mounted specification.
 Errors are currently very raw and haskell-focused.
+It only supports mounting specifications to `spec/examples` as it is only intended as a proof of concept and will be extended.